mit-nlp/MITIE/dlib/dlib/matlab/README.txt

    mkdir build
    cd build
    cmake ..
-   cmake --build . --config Release
+   cmake --build . --config release --target install

 That should build the mex files on any platform.